 Nissan’s rich history, dating back just about a century, is matched only by its rich variety of vehicles.
 Today’s lineup ranges from the compact Nissan March (or Micra) to the Nissan NV350 commercial van, and includes everything in between, such as the subject of today’s article comparing used Nissan compact cars, the Nissan Sunny and Nissan Tiida.

-What are the Nissan Sunny and Tiida?
+Nissan Sunny Review and Features

 In Japan, the Nissan Sunny dates back as far as the 1966 Datsun Sunny subcompact car and, in growing into a compact car, has always been marketed as an economical family vehicle.
 Powered by small and efficient engines, the Nissan Sunny has always been easy to own and highly reliable.